pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 ### Questions and Discussions

 * What is the order of preference of sources to search for concept reuse?
 Proposed order:
-  * DAK Core Dictionary: Any concept can be reused verbatim or adapted (Note that any concepts from other DAK dictionaries should have a representation here, so no other DAK dictionaries should be required for searching unless they are in a pre-publication stage)
+  * DAK Common Dictionary: Any concept can be reused verbatim or adapted (Note that any concepts from other DAK dictionaries should have a representation here, so no other DAK dictionaries should be required for searching unless they are in a pre-publication stage)
+  * Other published DAKs
-  * Reference Terminologies including ICD-10, ICD-11, SNOMED-GPS, LOINC, etc. (Note that these offer starting points but likely will need additional information to be usable for the DAK dictionary being developed)
+  * (DAK authors won't use this, but terminologists might use this as a starter or example) Reference Terminologies including ICD-10, ICD-11, SNOMED-GPS, LOINC, etc. (Note that these offer starting points but likely will need additional information to be usable for the DAK dictionary being developed)
-  * CIEL?
+  * (DAK authors won't use this, but terminologists might use this as a starter or example) CIEL?
 (Can simply be used as a reference for modeling the concepts, remaking a list of common answers to a question, etc.)
   * Other sources?
+* $clone discussion: Reuse verbatim vs. adapting
+  * **Verbatim use means that Common concepts includes everything that is being reused**
+    * **E.g. if SMART common already had client name /registration, you will base it on SMART common**
+    * **This is about declaring a dependency, when it comes to IG publication**
+    * **Talk to Jose about this**
 * Gap: $clone does not allow the user to manually input an ID - OCL instead autoassigns an ID.
 Should we support a WHO auto-ID schema, or perhaps should we change the clone operation to allow manual ID input?
-*
+  * **Define data element ID using the first place where it is used**
+  * **Auto-id numbering is a good starter**
+* Note: mappings to be confirmed by a terminologist before formal publication of L2/L3 artifacts e.g. correct map type, appropriate linkage, etc.

 ## Creating a Concept (e.g. a Data Element)